teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

     ];
  ```

-The command will automatically download the file from Maxmind unzip it and import the
+The command will automatically download the file from Maxmind, unzip it and import the
 cities to our database.

 We'll only import cities that have a population greater than 0.

 Once we have the cities in our database, let's create the inverted index that scout will
 consume.